 Ronit believes it is important that students feel proud of being Jewish.
 She strives to strengthen their Jewish identity and encourages their love and support for the land of Israel and the Hebrew language.
-Ronit believes that to be a successful teacher, one must instill the confidence in the student to ask questions.
+Ronit believes that to be a successful teacher, one must instill confidence in the student to ask questions.
 Ronit’s goal for our children stems from the idea that the more they know and learn, the stronger they will be in their lives.

-Ben Stallsmith is beginning his 5th year at the Joseph and Florence Mandel Jewish Day School as a middle school social studies teacher, and currently teaches 6th & 7th graders.
-This year, he is taking on a new role as the Social Studies Department Head.
+Ben Stallsmith joined the Joseph and Florence Mandel Jewish Day School in 2014 as a middle school social studies teacher.
+In addition to teaching, he is the Social Studies Department Head.
 Ben graduated from The Ohio State University in 2013 with a Bachelor of Arts in History and completed his Masters in Education from OSU in 2014.
-Additionally, Ben has been a longtime camper, counselor and supervisor at Camp Wise.
+Additionally, Ben has been a longtime camper, counselor, and supervisor at Camp Wise.